gohdaniel15/ac_project_sample/README.md

 ## Testing

-We use [Rspec](https://github.com/rspec/rspec-rails) as our tetsing framework.
+We use [Rspec](https://github.com/rspec/rspec-rails) as our testing framework.
 So, during development, run these regularly.

 ```bash
 # Run the specs